Density of irreducible operators in the trace-class norm: Perturbation of single generators of finite von Neumann algebras

 \begin{proof} Let $P$ be the atomic support of $W^*(A)$ and $C_P$ the central projection of $P$ in $W^*(A+iB)$.
 If $C_P=I$, then we complete the proof by \Cref{lem CP=I}.
 Assume that $0<C_P<I$.
-Since $P$ is infinite-dimensional, $C_P$ is also infinite-dimensional.
+Since $P$ is infinite dimensional, $C_P$ is also infinite dimensional.
 Moreover, $W^*(A)(I-C_P)$ is diffuse.
 Therefore, we complete the proof by \Cref{lem CP<I}. \end{proof}

 The following corollary is a direct application of \Cref{lem P-infinite}.

 \begin{corollary} Let $A$ and $B$ be self-adjoint operators in $\mathcal{B}(\mathcal{H})$ such that $W^*(A+iB)$ is a diffuse finite von Neumann algebra and $W^*(A)$ is not diffuse.
 Then for every $\varepsilon>0$, there is a trace-class operator $K\in\mathcal{B}(\mathcal{H})$ with $\|K\|_1<\varepsilon$ such that $(A+iB)+K$ is irreducible in $\mathcal{B}(\mathcal{H})$. \end{corollary}